danchau88/TypeAndBeats/README.md

 ![TypeAndBeats Home](https://github.com/danchau88/TypeAndBeats/blob/master/READMEimg/TypeAndBeats1.PNG)

+### RandomWordAPI and Word Matcher
+* I increased the playability and smoothness of the typing experience to maximize reading and processing words by using a preloaded state of the next word to come after already waiting to stay a word ahead at all times.
+This reduced the possible lag/delay and bugs that would happen if you were to type too fast, eliminating a possible horrible issue.

+(coding pic here)

 ### Scoreboard
 I implemented an intuitive scoreboard system using Google Firebase, a light-weight and efficient database, to keep track of scores saved.
 I also displayed the Top 5 of all time scores on the scoreboard to enhance competitive spirit.